xBotsFTC2/freight_frenzy/README.md

 ### Technologies
 Project is created with:
 * Qualcomm's Robot Core Blocks Programming
-* FIrst RRC's Blocks Programming
+* First RRC's Blocks Programming

 #### Tele-OP
 Tele-OP is a section of FTC that is human controlled via a Logitech controller.